Physical Therapist Assistant

 Interested?
 You should be physically fit, as PTAs often have to do moderate to heavy lifting.
 You should also have strong people skills, and a background in the biological sciences.

 Students may begin the application process in September for the next fall’s PTA class.
-The next application deadline is December 22, 2017.
-Read more details in the PTA brochure.
+The next application deadline is December 19, 2020.
+Read more details in the PTA Brochure (banner below).

 Mission & Goals